isomerpages/moe-standrewjuniorsch/_general-information/Getting Started with Student Learning Space.md

 **SYSTEM REQUIREMENTS**

-1. The Singapore Student Learning Space (SLS) is accessible through the internet browsers on either Windows PC, Mac, iPad or Android tablets (with screen size larger than 7 inches for good user experience).
+1. The Singapore Student Learning Space (SLS) is accessible through the internet browsers on either Windows PC, Mac, iPad, or Android tablets (with screen size larger than 7 inches for good user experience).